CharlotteOS-Deprecated/Catalyst/README.md

 # The Catalyst Kernel

-This is the WIP kenrnel for ZerOS, a hobby operating that is designed to be user friendly, fast, and secure.
+This is the WIP kernel for ZerOS, a hobby operating that is designed to be user friendly, fast, and secure.